 The final nutrient in pumpkin that we’ll sing the praises of is potassium.
 This essential mineral allows a guinea pig’s body to do all kinds of great things including regulating fluids, nerve signals, and muscle contractions.

 Potassium also protects against osteoporosis, reduces blood pressure, and prevents bladder stones.
-Guinea pigs are particularly prone to bladder stones, which are the crystallization of calcium that cause excruciating pain.
+Guinea pigs are particularly prone to bladder stones, which is the crystallization of calcium that causes excruciating pain.

 But by avoiding excess calcium and adding potassium-rich foods like pumpkin to their diet, you and your piggies can kiss nasty bladder stones goodbye!